simao-ferreira/dotfiles/DOCS/APPEARANCE.md

 To run it `wal -i </path/to/img.jpg>`.
 It will generate a new color scheme to `.cache/wal`.

-However given the split system used on Mi3, this will be applied to URxvt but not on i3bar, gedit, or rofi.
-Also may not be present after reboot.
+However given the split system used on Mi3, this will be applied to URxvt, can be configured to apply on polybar but not on i3bar, gedit, or rofi.
+Also will not be present after reboot unless some configs are added.

 It's necessary to run `wal -R` on each startup of the system.
 In i3 you can add the command in the `.i3/config` with `exec --no-startup-id wal -R`.